 Encouraging people to vote is one of the most direct ways nonprofits can promote and protect democracy, but running for office is probably the boldest.
 As leaders and staff of charitable organizations, we often think of ourselves as people who serve the community in a less visible capacity – fundraising for programs that serve our clients, organizing meetings or events, teaching classes, or working cases.
 But there is no greater service than an elected official who remains accountable to the will of the people who put them there.

-On January 31, we’re hosting a webinar on how you can get started in your run for office (or how your organization can stay inside the bounds of political activity as a 501c3 connected to a candidate) but let’s take a few minutes now to talk about some of the big reasons WHY you should consider running.
+We hosted a webinar on how you can get started in your run for office (or how your organization can stay inside the bounds of political activity as a 501c3 connected to a candidate) but let’s take a few minutes now to talk about some of the big reasons WHY you should consider running.

 5) You See the Real-World Impacts of Policy Decisions

 The people that craft legislative and policy decisions are not always close to their outcomes – as a nonprofit professional you see the actual impacts these decisions have on the lives of people you serve.
 This perspective sets you up to make decisions grounded in the real-world experience of the people most impacted.

 4) You Know the Root Causes of Issues Facing Constituents

 Even when decisions are made with the best intentions of ameliorating hardship or inequality, they sometimes resemble a Band-Aid for the symptoms rather than medicine for the underlying issue.
 Your insight on root causes and how they play into each other is a valuable insight for government.

 3) You Test New Programs and Solutions to Problems

 Nonprofit organizations can often work faster than government bureaucracy but implementing a new program or policy can trip up even experienced policy makers.
 As a nonprofit professional, you’ve likely overseen and contributed to the design, development, and implementation of new initiatives and can leverage that experience to improve policy and planning.